The Veggie Table

 • 2 oz Parmesan cheese, grated

 Directions Thinly slice the eggplant, lightly salt both sides of each piece, and lay out on the cookie sheets.
 Let sit for 15 minutes.
-Rinse the salt off each piece, setting each in the colander after it's rinsed.
+Rinse the salt off each piece, setting each in the

 Preheat oven to 375.
 Wash and dry one of the cookie sheets, then oil it.
-Pat each eggplant slice dry, and spread out on the cookie sheet (it's ok if they overlap).
-Cover with foil and bake for 15 minutes, until softened.
-Remove foil and set aside.
+Pat each eggplant slice dry, and spread out on the cookie sheet (it’s ok if they overlap).

 Place breadcrumbs, garlic, parsley, and oil in the food processor and process until minced and well blended.** Transfer to a small bowl and set aside.